 Yoga teacher training can range from a few hundred dollars to several thousand dollars.
 Ultimately, the cost of yoga teacher training depends on several factors, including:

 - Where the training is located

 - Whether the training is all-inclusive (cost includes food, lodging, etc.)

 - If the training is for beginners or advanced practitioners

 Remember, yoga is an unregulated industry, so there’s no pressure for companies to keep yoga teacher training within a standard pricing schedule.
 This is why it’s important to do your research and understand exactly what you’re getting for the price you pay.

 Earning a yoga instructor certification certainly improves your job prospects, but it does not guarantee you a job.
 Your ability to get a part-time or full-time job as a yoga instructor depends on several factors, including your certification, your skills and knowledge, yoga teacher openings in your area, and whether or not you can find a studio that’s a good fit for you.

 Remember, though, that becoming a registered yoga teacher also opens up self-employment possibilities.
 Many yoga instructors make money by creating content online for Instagram, YouTube, Pinterest, and blogging platforms.
 You can also create your own website to host live yoga classes or sell yoga courses and programs.

 How We Chose the Best Yoga Teacher Training Programs

 To compile this list of the best yoga teacher training, we scoured the Yoga Alliance directory of accredited yoga schools.
-From there, we combed through the finest details of more than 40 yoga teacher training programs and created a shortlist of 15 programs based on location, tuition cost, COVID-19 precautions, 2021 availability, and more.
+From there, we combed through the finest details of more than 40 yoga teacher training programs and created a shortlist of 15 programs based on location, tuition cost, COVID-19 precautions, and more.